apenella/provisioning/continuous_delivery/README.md

 2. Gitlab triggers a Jenkins job execution.
 3. The Jenkins job is a pipeline that tests and builds a new release of the application.
 4. A new docker image for this release is created and pushed to Docker Registry.
-5. The image ready to be deployed.
+5. The image is ready to be deployed.
 6. Once the new release is used by user, developement team could have a feedback about new feature.
 7. Developement team has been always working on new features or changes.